 I have whittled about 1500 posts down into slightly over 100 for the best-of, but that’s still a lot for any normal person to wade through.
-Below are my twenty most essential posts, representing the most condensed possible digest of Imagethief since 2004 across all the categories but travelogue.
-These are chosen largely because they’re my personal favorites, but all were also popular.
-If you’re going to read just one or two, read one of these.
+Below are the twenty-five or so most essential posts, representing the a condensed digest of Imagethief from 2004 to 2012.
+These posts are chosen largely because they’re my personal favorites, but all were also popular.
+If you’re going to read just a couple, choose from these.

 Humor, rants and memoirs